MicrosoftDocs/VBA-Docs/api/Excel.TextFrame.Characters.md

 # TextFrame.Characters method (Excel)

 Returns a **[Characters](Excel.Characters.md)** object that represents a range of characters within a shape's text frame.
-You can use the **Characters** object to add and format characters within the text frame.
+Use the **Characters** object to add and format characters within the text frame.

 ## Syntax